karmakrafts/Manganese/README.md

 # Manganese

 Bootstrap compiler backend for the Ferrous programming language written in Java.
-This is a temporary compiler implementation used for self-hosting and this it only supports LLVM as its backend. **Other backends will not be supported**.
+This is a temporary compiler implementation used for self-hosting and thus it only supports LLVM as its backend. **Other backends will not be supported**.

 ### Running